orjerby/todo-app-express-react-heroku/README.md

 ### Instructions

 npm install in every folder there is package.json.

+create config folder in server folder and create there dev.env file.

+copy paste this to the dev.env file:
+PORT=3001
+MONGODB_URL=mongodb://127.0.0.1:27017/[name of app]
+JWT_SECRET=[some password]

 run locally:
 npm run dev